Policy: Section XI

 Amendments and updates to the Notice may be made as the investigation progresses and more information becomes available regarding the addition or dismissal of various allegations.

 Notice will be made in writing and may be delivered by one or more of the following methods: in person, emailed to the parties’ Bates-issued email, delivered electronically via a secure Bates-issued account on a web-based portal, or, in rare circumstance, mailed to a physical address.
+If a party does not have a Bates-issued email address/account, a personal email address may be used.
 Once mailed, emailed, posted, and/or received in-person, notice will be presumptively delivered.

-The Title IX Coordinator, in consultation with the Title IX Team, will designate one or more Investigator(s) of their choosing, who has specific training and experience investigating allegations of bias, harassment, and discrimination, to conduct a thorough, impartial, and fair investigation.
+The Title IX Coordinator, in consultation with Title IX Team members, as appropriate, will designate one or more Investigator(s) of their choosing, who has specific training and experience investigating allegations of bias, harassment, and discrimination, to conduct a thorough, impartial, and fair investigation.
 These trained Investigators may be employees of the college, external consultants engaged to assist the college in its fact gathering, or a combination thereof.
 Any Investigator(s) chosen to conduct the investigation must be impartial and free of any conflict of interest.

 The investigation is intended to provide a fair and reliable gathering of the facts.
 All individuals in the investigation, including the Complainant, the Respondent, and any third-party witnesses, will be treated with appropriate sensitivity and respect.
 Consistent with the need for a full assessment of the facts, the Investigator(s) will safeguard the privacy of the individuals involved.